 - The Hydrogen Council estimates that by 2050, the global hydrogen sector could generate US$2.5 trillion per year and create 30 million jobs.

-- Alberta has several advantages in the production of “blue” hydrogen, which is made with ultra-low emissions by upgrading natural gas.
-The carbon by-product generated from this process can then be captured and permanently sequestered underground or used for another purpose.
+- Alberta has several advantages in the production of clean hydrogen made by upgrading natural gas.
+The carbon by-product generated from this process is then captured and permanently sequestered underground or used for another purpose.